dragonfire535/xiao/README.md

 * `PORTAL` is used in `portal-send`.
 * `FLANKER`, `FRONT_LINE`, `SUPPORT`, and `DAMAGE` are used in `paladins`.

+### Dating Info

+This is the hilarious section that determines what comes out of the `dating` command.

+* `DATING_ALBUM_ID` is an Imgur album ID (see #imgur-album-ids) that includes the photos you want to send in the command.
+* `DATING_NAME` is the name you want to go by in the command.
+* `DATING_AGE` is the age you want to display in the command.
+* `DATING_TAG` is the Discord tag (ex. dragonfire535#8081) you want to display in the command.
+* `DATING_ORIENTATION` is either "girls" if you want girls, "boys" if you want boys, or "both" if you don't care.
+* `DATING_SERIOUS` is a boolean (true/false) value that determines if you want to be serious about this or not.
+Really want to meet someone?
+Set it to "true".

 ### API Keys, IDs, and Secrets

 Here's where things get LONG.
 If you're greeted with a log-in page